 I’m happy and grateful to be alive.

-I’ve reported for a dozen newspapers from B.C. to NWT and Nunavut; wrote and managed Tusaayaksat Magazine in Inuvik; photographed and advised politicians as part of the Yukon Liberal Caucus; managed communications in beautiful Carcross for the Carcross/Tagish First Nation; and circled back to journalism for a unique opportunity as the bureau chief of the Kivalliq region in Nunavut.
+I’ve reported for a dozen newspapers from B.C. to NWT and Nunavut; wrote and managed Tusaayaksat Magazine in Inuvik; photographed and advised politicians as part of the Yukon Liberal Caucus; managed communications in beautiful Carcross for the Carcross/Tagish First Nation; circled back to journalism for a unique opportunity as the bureau chief of the Kivalliq region in Nunavut; and currently run municipal communications for the Town of Peace River in Alberta.

 P.S.
 I love rocks.
 I fell in love with Dallasite, a type of jasper unique to Vancouver Island, in 2013.
 I was sitting on a beach feeling depressed and suddenly realized what magnificent colourful stones were around me.
 I wear a piece of Dallasite around my neck almost all the time now.
 That rock saved me.